greydevv/pyguardian/DOCUMENTATION.md

 foo(1)   # valid call
 foo(1.2) # valid call
 ```
-When guarding methods defined inside of a class, `object` must be the first argument passed to the guard statement for instance and class methods. `object` does not need to be passed to static methods.
+When guarding methods defined inside of a class, `object` must be the first argument passed to the guard decorator for instance and class methods. `object` does not need to be passed to static methods.
 ```python
 class Foo:
 	@guard(object, int)